Wiswell

 Wiswell is a small village and civil parish in the Ribble Valley, Lancashire, England, close to Whalley and Clitheroe at the foot of Wiswell Moor.

 At the 2011 Census, it had a population of 967.

 The parish adjoins the other Ribble Valley parishes of Pendleton, Sabden, Whalley and Barrow.
 Higher areas of the parish, east of the village, are part of the Forest of Bowland Area of Outstanding Natural Beauty (AONB).

 Toponymy

 The name Wiswell is commonly spoken as wizel.
 The true pronunciation is more like 'wize-well' consistent with the original spellings of "Wyswell" or "Wiswall".
 There are several theories about the origins of the name.
 It is said to take its name from Old Molly's Well, a local landmark, later to become known as Wise Woman's Well (Wise Well).
 Alternatively, 'Wis' could have been part of the name of an Old English personal name.

 History

+Vicarage House, on Vicarage Fold at the southern edge of the village, dates from the 17th century.
+A Grade I listed structure, it has been described as "the most interesting building" in the village.

 Governance

 Wiswell was once a township in the ancient parish of Whalley.
 This became a civil parish in 1866, forming part of the Clitheroe Rural District from 1894 to 1974.
 Parts of the parish transferred to Sabden on its creation in 1904.
 It has since become part of the borough of Ribble Valley.
 In 2015 Barrow was split from Wiswell to form a separate parish council.

 Along with Barrow (since 2015), Pendleton, Mearley and Worston, the parish forms the Wiswell and Pendleton ward of Ribble Valley Borough Council.